anonyco/Javascript-Fast-Light-Map-WeakMap-Set-And-WeakSet-JS-Polyfill/README.md

 This polyfill should bring Map and WeakMap support to IE9.

 # Sorta Important Memory-Leak Bug
-A potential problem with this polyfill, or any other Map polyfills, are 'memory leaks'.
+A potential problem with this polyfill, or many other Map polyfills, are 'memory leaks'.
 For example, if you set an object key in a map to a value, then unreference that object key, then the object will still be in memory because of the reference to it inside this polyfills internal look-up table.
 For example, in the native implementation of javascipt maps, this should not consume much memory, but in the polyfill it will:

 ```Javascript
     var myMap = new WeakMap(), longString = 'some random strang ', i=100e+6;